Our Complete Backpacking Checklist

 Camp Clothes [optional]

-At the end of the day, we strip off all our dirty, sweaty hiking clothes, wipe down with wet wipes, and change into our clean(ish) camp clothes.
+At the end of the day, we strip off all our dirty, sweaty hiking clothes, wipe ourselves down with wet wipes, and change into our clean(ish) camp clothes.
 We feel fresher going to bed, and since these clothes don’t carry any residual hiking sweat, we sleep warmer, too.

 We each pack a shirt, bottoms, underwear, Teva camp shoes, and cushy socks.